 Create a No-Clutter Ordinance

 The first step is identifying your home’s clutter hot spots.
 Once you know where to enforce no-clutter zones you need to patrol them regularly.
 Do this by cruising by once or twice a day during times when the potential for clutter activity is at its highest.
 Nab any offending things you find and put them in clutter jail.

 1. The Kitchen Counter

 Why it’s cluttered: Most single-family homes in the U.S. are built in such a way that the occupants enter through a door opening off the garage or mudroom that opens off the kitchen.
 Between this layout and peoples’ tendency to congregate there (they don’t call it the “heart of the home” for nothing), kitchen counters are major clutter hot spots.

 How to get rid of the clutter: Clear the counters.
 Use kitchen organization tricks to find space for mail and keys, and to make room for gadgets and small appliances.
 Organize your pantry so you can move canisters and foodstuff into it.
-Set up a charging station next to your entertainment center, where using a power strip makes sense, to give cell phones a different resting place.
+Set up a charging caddy next to your entertainment center, where using a power strip makes sense, to give cell phones a different resting place.
 Use an out-the-door station in your coat closet for wallets, papers and other items you need to take with you in the morning.

 2. The Kitchen or Dining Table

 How to get rid of the clutter: A bare kitchen or dining table is a convenient landing spot for things people don’t feel like taking time to put away.
 Pay attention to that word “bare” — it’s why this is a clutter hot spot between meals.

-Enforcing the No-Clutter Zone: If you absolutely must use the table for activities require everyone to completely put away things prior to meal times, not just move them aside, then police this area after homework or craft sessions.
+Enforcing the No-Clutter Zone: If you absolutely must use the table for activities require everyone to completely put away things before meal times, not just move them aside, then police this area after homework or craft sessions.